opencarecc/opencareMakerPlaybook/workshop_best_practices.md

 ### Material
 The kind of material you might need to run your workshop can vary a lot depending on the topic and the methodology.
 One thing is for sure, **access to the right material is fundamental for a successfull workshop**.
+Not providing participants with the right materials and tools will leave them feeling powerless and might highly compromise their learning process or creative flow.

 |TIPS|
 |-|